Chat2Graph LogoChat2Graph

 - [*html_coding_operator, *code_review_operator] # Sequential workflow

-# - Parallel processing: Independent or dependency-satisfied subtasks are scheduled in parallel.
+# - Parallel Processing: Sub-tasks with no dependencies or whose dependencies are met are scheduled and executed in parallel.

-# - `JOB_TOO_COMPLICATED_ERROR`: Expert deems subtask too complex; Leader treats it as a new original task for further decomposition.
+# - `JOB_TOO_COMPLICATED_ERROR`: The Expert deems the sub-task too complex.
+The Leader will treat this sub-task as a new original task and decompose it further, deepening the JobGraph.

 leader:

-actions: # Leader-executable actions, typically for task decomposition and status queries
+actions: # Actions the Leader can perform, typically for task decomposition and status queries

 knowledgebase: {}